 Breville, Kambrook and Kmart had to settle for four stars for overall satisfaction, while Target and Jason received three stars.
 Sunbeam was the standout performer in most areas, but Kmart was the only brand to record five stars on value for money, while Jason was the only one to score five stars for ease of care.
 Kambrook joined Sunbeam in earning top marks for additional features.

 Read on as we review what each of these brands, and others, have to offer between the sheets.
-We’ll also look at something of the factors worth considering when you decide which electric blanket will be best for your needs and budget.
+We’ll also look at some of the factors worth considering when you decide which electric blanket will be best for your needs and budget.

 The brand Sunbeam began in Australia in 1902, selling a range of consumer appliances with the main focus on kitchen products.
 In terms of electric blankets, the Sunbeam website displays more than 25 different options to choose from, sorted by size and type.
 Construction finishes include Polycotton quilt and Australian wool fleece.
 Prices range from $45 for the Quick & Cosy Single Bed Fitted Heater Blanket to $499 for the more advanced King-sized models like the one pictured.

 Another Australian manufacturer Breville, founded in 1932, offers a number of small home appliances including microwaves, blenders and heated blankets.
-It has a modest range, consisting of 10 different electric blankets at the time of writing.
+It has a modest range, consisting of nine different electric blankets at the time of writing.
 Breville’s BodyZone heat technology is said to provide individual heat settings for both your upper and lower body.
-Prices starts from around the $100 mark for the Lush Plus reversible heated throw and max out at $300 for the BodyZone King quilted fitted heated blanket.
+Prices start from around the $150 mark for the single fitted blanket and max out at $300 for the BodyZone King quilted fitted heated blanket.